 When your baseline assumption is that no one will understand, the experience of being understood is powerful.
 I had two main goals for Misunderstood, one for each of the two key audiences.
 I wanted to equip parents and other interested adults with tools to better understand their TCKs; and I wanted to show TCKs that there are others out there who get it – that they CAN be understood.

-When Misunderstood was nearly finished I sent excerpts of the manscript to TCKs I had quoted, to make sure they were happy with how their words were being used.
-One of them summarised what I heard from many when he said “I could have said every quote in here!
+When Misunderstood was nearly finished I sent excerpts of the manuscript to TCKs I had quoted, to make sure they were happy with how their words were being used.
+One of them summarised what I heard from many others, “I could have said every quote in here!
 I didn’t know so many people felt the same way!”
 Another, when reading the book herself, tried to guess which quotes were hers without looking at the name given.
 Over and over she thought to herself “oh yeah, that’s me” – only to discover that someone she didn’t know had expressed the same sentiment in words she would have used herself.

 Some of the pre-publication reviews of Misunderstood I most treasured came from TCKs themselves, who saw themselves in what I had written, and received that most cherished gift: of feeling themselves to be understood: